Segodnya/php-project-9/README.md

 ## Refactoring Plan

-Based on analysis of the current codebase, here is a step-by-step plan to refactor the application for improved maintainability and extensibility:
+Based on analysis of the current codebase, here is a step-by-step plan to refactor the application for improved maintainability and extensibility, reduce code duplication and improve code readability.

-### 8. Add Unit and Integration Tests

-- **Create test structure**:
-  - Unit tests for each component
-  - Integration tests for key features
-  - Database tests with in-memory SQLite